Science Webinars

 Our Science to Solutions: For Western Working Lands Seminar Series delivers the latest WLFW science and conservation solutions in an hour-long format.
 Catch them live or watch on demand below.

 Seminar Description: Conifer encroachment is one of the leading drivers of rangeland degradation and ecosystem change across western working lands.
-This Science to Solutions Seminar will explore the ecological impacts of conifer expansion in the sagebrush biome and the science-informed conservation strategies Working Lands for Wildlife promotes.
-Participants will also receive an overview of available planning tools, resources, and partnership opportunities that support proactive, landscape-scale conservation and on-the-ground implementation.
+This Science to Solutions Seminar explores the ecological impacts of conifer expansion in the sagebrush biome and the science-informed conservation strategies Working Lands for Wildlife promotes.
+Participants also receive an overview of available planning tools, resources, and partnership opportunities that support proactive, landscape-scale conservation and on-the-ground implementation.

 Presenters: Shea Coons and Derek Tilley